MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Related Work

 \section{Related Work}

-\textbf{Moral Foundations Theory.} Moral Foundations Theory (MFT) is a moral psychology framework for understanding how universal moral foundations shape moral reasoning across diverse cultures.
-While these foundations are broadly shared across human societies, MFT emphasizes that their specific expressions are deeply influenced by socio-cultural contexts and individual experiences~\cite{MFT, narrative}.
+\textbf{Moral Foundations Theory.} Moral Foundations Theory (MFT) is a moral psychology framework for understanding how moral foundations shape moral reasoning across diverse cultures.
+While universal, MFT emphasizes that their specific expressions are deeply influenced by socio-cultural contexts and individual experiences~\cite{MFT, narrative}.
 At its core, MFT posits that moral judgments and decisions arise from emotional, innate evaluations known as \textit{moral intuitions}~\cite{MFT, tamborini_2017}.
-These intuitions allow individuals to make rapid, unconscious, moral assessments---such as approving or disapproving of an action---based on their moral values.
+These intuitions allow individuals to make rapid, unconscious moral assessments---such as approving or disapproving of an action---based on their moral values.
+Specifically, MFT identifies five distinct, yet interconnected moral foundations: \textit{Care}, \textit{Fairness}, \textit{In-group} (or \textit{Loyalty}), \textit{Authority} (or \textit{Respect}), and \textit{Purity} (or \textit{Sanctity}).
+Each of these foundations is structured as a duality, encompassing both a virtue, representing morally positive behavior, and a vice, representing morally reprehensible actions~\cite{MFT} (Table~\ref{tab:moral_dimensions}).
+In this study, we leverage these five moral foundations as the theoretical backbone of our morally aligned embedding space.